larq/docs/docs/faq.md

 ## Can I use Larq for the deployment of my models?

 Absolutely!
-For this purpose We have [Larq Compute Engine (LCE)](https://docs.larq.dev/compute-engine/): a highly optimized inference engine for deploying extremely quantized neural networks, such as Binarized Neural Networks (BNNs).
+For this purpose we have [Larq Compute Engine (LCE)](https://docs.larq.dev/compute-engine/): a highly optimized inference engine for deploying extremely quantized neural networks, such as Binarized Neural Networks (BNNs).
 The LCE works seamlessly with the rest of Larq.